MarkiemarkF/FACT/README.md

                     Plot convergence of the fair clustering energy --plot_bound_update PLOT_BOUND_UPDATE
-                    Plot (only one) boundy update --reprod REPROD   Whether replication or reproduction results needs to be conducted
+                    Plot (only one) boundy update --Bera BERA       Whether Bera et al. results needed to be loaded and converted to metrics of Ziko et al.
 ```

 To view the notebook with our experimental results, run: